maps-apps-n/geography-thesis/README.md

 # geography-thesis
-Files from my thesis for MSc in Human Geography (2015)
+Thesis for MSc in Human Geography (2015)

+"A multilevel and spatial analysis of geographical variation and determinants in TB incidence in Bolivia"

 Ch.
 1 Introduction <BR>
 Ch.
 2 Literature review <BR>